 Robert Kneschke / Shutterstock.com

 Medical bills aren’t always accurate.
-Medical Billing Advocates of America estimates that billing errors occur in favor of the health care provider 80 percent of the time.
+According to Medical Billing Advocates of America, billing errors occur in favor of the health care provider 80 percent of the time.

 Always request an itemized statement, and check it carefully.
 If you find a mistake, call your provider’s billing department to dispute it.